epicMage/shimboot-tips/README.md

 If you don't want to boot into shimboot, don't do the powerwash part and hit the up arrow (so that the confirm button is highlighted) and hit enter.

 ## I want to run Roblox so I can play dress to impress and adopt me.
-There are a few caveats to this, although it is possible. ~~First is playing these two games specifically~~, and second is that you need to have a late enough kernel version, and third, most importantly, **I have no idea if it works or not**.
+There are a few caveats to this, although it is possible (tested to some degree, in actuality may or may not be). ~~First is playing these two games specifically~~, and second is that you need to have a late enough kernel version, and third, most importantly, **I have no idea if it works or not**.
 Anyways, to be able to run roblox on linux, you'll need something called Sober.

 First, run `uname -r` in terminal, if the number it spits out is smaller than `5.11`, then you can't run roblox.
 No alternative solutions that I know of work.
 This is a super important step because you will run into error if you try and run this program on an earlier kernel version.

-If it is greater, simply follow the instructions here: https://sober.vinegarhq.org/
+If it is greater, simply follow the instructions here: https://sober.vinegarhq.org/.
+Be sure to check if flatpak is installed correctly/properly.

 If you run into an issue like [this](https://github.com/flatpak/flatpak/issues/5944), then simply use the solution I posted at the bottom of the message chain.